Bluzzi/Bluzzi/README.md

 # 🤔 About me
 Hello!
 I'm Camille Dugas, a passionate full-stack web developer since 2016.
 I mainly work with the technologies proposed by the NodeJS universe.

-Currently, I work at Essential Tooth Box as a freelancer.
-I also work on two open source projects:
-- [Goscord](https://github.com/Goscord), a Discord API wrapper written in Golang
-- [Royaume](https://github.com/Virtual-Royaume), a French developer community, we work together on various repositories in order to increase our skills

 The best way to discover me is to go on my [portfolio](https://camilledugas.me), you will find a description of me, the list of my skills, my main projects and various ways to contact me.